SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

 shutdown-server                  boolean   true        Enables if the server should be shut down if
                                                        the EULA has not been accepted.
 **SQL**
 aliases                          string    null        Aliases for SQL connections.
+This is done
+                                                       in the format
+                                                       ``jdbc:protocol://[username[:password]@]host/database``
 **Timings**
-enabled                          boolean   true        If timings are enabled. hidden-config-entries            string    sponge.sql  The hidden config entries. history-interval                 integer   300         The timings history interval. history-length                   integer   3600        The timings history length. server-name-privacy              boolean   false       Whether to include information such as the
+enabled                          boolean   true        If timings are enabled. hidden-config-entries            string    sponge.sql  The hidden config entries. history-interval                 integer   300         The interval between timing history report
+                                                       generation.
+history-length                   integer   3600        How long, in ticks, that the timing history
+                                                       will be kept for the server.
+server-name-privacy              boolean   false       Whether to include information such as the
                                                        server name, motd, online-mode, and server
                                                        icon in the report.
-verbose                          boolean   false       Whether or not to give a verbose report.
+verbose                          boolean   false       Whether or not for timings to monitor at the
+                                                       the verbose level.
 **World Settings**
 flowing-lava-decay               boolean   false       Lava behaves like vanilla water when the source
                                                        block is removed, when set to true.